TheArkive/ahk-pi/README.md

 ## Basic Setup

-If you are running this script uncompiled, grab the latest copy of AHK v2 alpha, copy the desired version of `AutoHotkey.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
-Run this EXE file to launch the script.
-Make sure to finish reading this section to understand how to setup the AutoHotkey folder with multiple versions of AutoHotkey.
+Grab the latest copy of AHK v2 alpha, copy the desired version of `AutoHotkey.exe` into the script dir and rename it to `AHK Portable Installer.exe`.
+Always run this EXE file to launch the script.

-Next, the AHK `base folder` is intended to look something like this:
+The AutoHotkey `base folder` is intended to look something like this:

 Example:
 ```